datacarpentry/python-ecology-lesson/setup.md

 Note that the following installation steps require you to work from the terminal (shell).
 If you run into any difficulties, please request help before the workshop begins.

-1. Open [https://www.anaconda.com/distribution/][anaconda-linux] with your web browser.
+1. Open <https://www.anaconda.com/products/individual> in your web browser.

 2. Download the Python 3 installer for Linux.